 The North Lake trailhead splits almost immediately: the main trail goes up towards Piute Pass, the left fork goes to the Lamarck Lakes.
 Take the left to the Lamarck Lakes.
 You will cross three bridges.
 Then in about one hour you reach the lower lake.
 At the unmarked fork, go left and cross the creek.
 Continue following the trail.
-Unfortunately the trail is not easy to follow.
 Just before the second lake, a sign "Trail" sends you to the right side of the creek.
-In a few minutes you have to cross back to the left side but (as of 2012) there is no sign to tell you so: the trail continues and the only signs (virtually invisible in the dark) are some dead branches on the trail that imply "the tral stops here" and a big cairn on your left.
-Cross the creek where the cairn is and you will pick up the correct trail again.
-If you miss this crossing, you get to the second lake, and that's a bad sign.
-Cross wherever you can, and start ascending and hopefully you will find my ancient cairns that will take you to the trail on the other side of the little hill.
+In a few minutes you have to cross back to the left side, which may or may not be intuitive.
+If you miss this crossing, you get to the second lake, and that means you are on the wrong route.
 From there on that use trail is usually easy to follow.
 It enters a canyon and follows it to the plateau of Mt Lamarck.

 This can be a major hassle because of the ice between the bowl and the actual